arbisoft/session-portal-backend/README.md

     + [Build and Start Containers](#build-and-start-docker-containers)

 ## Set up Environment Variables
-Create `.env` file at the root of the project from the following:
+Create `.env` file at the root of the project from the following and set the variables:
 ```bash
 DB_NAME=asp
 DB_USER=<your postgres user>